Data centre heavyweights debate ‘hottest automation topic of 2018’

 “They want to make sure that the systems that we offer can translate that intent, can activate it on all the underlying infrastructure of any kind - physical or virtual - and then assure that it's being delivered as designed… At the same time, these customers want that infrastructure to detect threats, to detect malware in encrypted traffic without decrypting it.”Automation drives scale

-Intent-based networking has significant implications for scalability — and can help enterprises build out massive data centres to support emerging applications, such as for the Internet of Things.
+Intent-based networking has significant implications for scalability — and can help enterprises build out massive data centers to support emerging applications, such as for the Internet of Things.

 “Intent-based networking enables powerful automation of your operations, which is critical to scale the infrastructure that is required for your business,’ explains Apstra CEO and founder Mansour Karam.